weekendesk/nodegate/docs/collections/_workers/aggregate.md

  - `body`: object describing the body to send with the request, the values of each key must be an [object path](https://github.com/mariocasciaro/object-path){:target="_blank"} from the `container`.
  - `headers`: same usage as the body, but for the headers.
+ - `onError`: It's an object that will provide custom information to our response in case of failure.

 ## Examples